techpearls/TrainScheduleManagementSystem/README.md

 ### Design

 The project is organized into Api, Services and Tests.
-- The API layer does basic validation and acts as a wrapper.
+- The trains API allows to create and manage train schedules.
 - The services layer contains the core business logic and interacts with the database.
-- The tests consists of unit tests for API, services and the database layer.
+- The tests consists of unit tests for API, services and the database.

 ### Installation